Taung Child: Identification

-Dart drew conclusions that were unavoidably controversial due to the lack of fossil evidence.
-The idea that the skull belonged to a new genus was identified by comparison with skulls of chimpanzees.
-Its skull was slightly larger than a fully-grown chimpanzee's.
+Dart drew conclusions that were unavoidably controversial due to an ambiguity of the fossil evidence.
+The idea that the skull belonged to a new genus was suggested by comparison with skulls of chimpanzees.
+Its skull was slightly larger than an equally old chimpanzee's.
 The forehead of the chimpanzee receded to form a heavy browridge and a jutting jaw; the Taung Child's forehead also recedes but leaves no browridge.
-Its foramen magnum, a void in the cranium, where the spinal cord is continuous with the brain, is beneath the cranium so the creature may have stood upright.
+Its foramen magnum, an opening in the cranium, where the spinal cord is continuous with the brain, is beneath the cranium so the creature may have stood upright.
 This suggests bipedal locomotion.

-Dean Falk, a specialist in neuroanatomy, noted that Dart had not fully considered certain apelike attributes for Taung.
+Dean Falk, a specialist in neuroanatomy, stated that Dart had not fully considered certain apelike attributes for Taung.

 In his 1925 article, Dart had claimed that the brain of Taung was humanlike.
 As it turned out, he was wrong about that....
 Taung's humanlike features were overemphasized.

-This mainly pertains to the lunate sulcas, which Dart had described as having human-like placement, Upon further examination however, Falk determined that these patterns were much more similar to that of an ape's similar sized brain.
-This however was of great debate, as the sulcas was not incredibly visible on the endocast, as it often is not in apes.
+This mainly pertains to the lunate sulcus, which Dart had described as having human-like placement.
+Upon further examination however, Falk determined that these patterns were much more similar to that of an ape's similar sized brain.
+This however was of great debate, as the sulcus was not clearly visible on the endocast, as it often is not in apes.
 Ralph Holloway stood in opposition of this idea, as he had long been known as a supporter of Dart's analysis of Taung.
 He believed that the sulcus would be in the area of the lambdoid structure.
-Falk however, believed the sulcas was placed higher on the skull, in a more ape-like manner.
+Falk however, believed the sulcus was placed higher on the skull, in a more ape-like manner.
 However, studies surrounding this have been controversial, as there is no concrete place on the brain where they can place these features.
 Paleoneurologists have been tasked with looking at various depressions in the brain and attempting to determine what they are.
-These scientists are often met with skepticism, just as Falk in her continued support of an ape-like placement of the lunate sulcas.
-However, now many professionals believe that the sulcas is not visible in Taung and many other Australopithecus africanus specimens.
-However, a newer endocast specimen title Stw 505 has been examined, and many believe that it supports Dart's hypothesis, but this aspect of Taung is still highly debated, and many still believe it has ape-like placement.
+These scientists are often met with skepticism, just as Falk in her continued support of an ape-like placement of the lunate sulcus.
+However, now many professionals believe that the sulcus is not visible in Taung and many other Australopithecus africanus specimens.
+However, a newer endocast specimen with number Stw 505 has been examined, and many believe that it supports Dart's hypothesis, but this aspect of Taung is still highly debated, and many still believe it has ape-like placement.